PatrickKyei/exception/_posts/2022-03-22-small-daily-habits-to-do.md

 ![mind information](/assets/img/mind-information.jpg)

 As a result, it's critical to filter the news you get and how you absorb information.
 At the very least, you should have more than three news sources from which to choose your news.
-This might assist you in double-checking the facts in your newsfeed so that you can make an informed decision if the various news sources contradict one other.
+This might assist you in double-checking the facts in your newsfeed so that you can make an informed decision if the various news sources contradict one another.

 ## 2. Improve your focus each morning by asking yourself, "What is the ONE thing I am dedicated to learning today?"